ameymeher/QisDax-OG/README.md

 3. Usage examples can be found in the `tests/` directory.
 Create a `.dax` file as specified [here](https://gitlab.com/duke-artiq/dax-program-sim#usage), then run:
 `python [filename]`

-4. Additionally, if interfacing with ARTIQ systems, create a config.ini file with the following [sections and options](https://docs.python.org/3/library/configparser.html#supported-ini-file-structure) in the working directory:
+4. Additionally, if interfacing with ARTIQ systems, create the following INI files with the specified [sections and options](https://docs.python.org/3/library/configparser.html#supported-ini-file-structure) in the working directory: config.ini
 ```ini
 [submit]
 server = myserver